Blanc reveals misogyny experience at WRU

 In November 2021, Blanc stood down from the WRU board and PRB role she had held for less than two years.

-Aviva Group CEO Blanc says she was not listened to.
+Aviva Group CEO Blanc says she was not listened to at the WRU.

-"I spent two years on the Welsh Rugby Union board, and I would say that I'm a reasonable businessperson," Blanc told BBC Radio Four's Desert Island Discs.
+"I spent two years on the Welsh Rugby Union board, and I would say that I'm a reasonable businessperson," Blanc told BBC Radio 4's Desert Island Discs.

 "I've been in business for a long period of time, but when you are just simply not listened to, some misogynistic comments.